sandeepmallina/Peer-tube/README.md

 ## how does a like model work
-  + for every user interaction we create a document of liked by (user id ), video id ,comment id that particular user liked.
+  + for every user interaction we create a document of liked by (user id ), video id or  comment id or tweeid  with user id.
-  + if we want the count the search for particular interaction id .for example like comment id,video id,tweet id
+  + if we want the count for the comment likes  on a video .then we can count the number of comments same for tweets likes
+  + if we want to toggle the like if the videoId and userId is present in the same document  we can delete the like document from  like collection
+   !
+TODO:Add the aggregatePagginate for likes

 ## Comments model
   + we need to lookup for the videos from the video collection
   + we need to lookup for owner and owner details from users collection